 - Any communications you’ve had with the student about the issue

 - The name of the course the student is enrolled in

 - If the student is allowed to make up work

 - Changes that may indicate deteriorating academic focus (disclosure of major life event, drop-in attendance)

 - Disengagement in the classroom

 - Resources you feel could be beneficial to the student’s success

-For an alert, the student’s advisor of record attempts to contact the student within 48 hours.
-The advisor may ask for a meeting or refer the student to appropriate campus resources.
-The advisor will update and then close the alert.
-In some cases, the advisor may need to contact the individual that submitted the alert if further information is needed.
+For an alert, the student’s primary advisor or an academic coach attempts to contact the student within 48 hours.
+The advisor or academic coach may ask for a meeting or refer the student to appropriate campus resources.
+The advisor or academic coach will update and then close the alert.
+In some cases, the advisor or academic coach may need to contact the individual that submitted the alert if further information is needed.

 There is no need for a faculty member to lower an alert he or she raised unless he or she is also the advisor for the student.